TheBevyFlock/bevy_new_2d/README.md

 There are some known issues in Bevy that require some arcane workarounds.
 None of these should be hindering your jam, but if you run into them, their fix is often not obvious.
-For clarity, we have opted to not include them in this template.
+To keep this template simple, we have opted not to include those workarounds.
 You can read about them in the [Known Issues](./docs/known-issues.md) document.

 ## License